 - First Class Seats – These seats are larger than the Second Class seats, and their configuration is two seats, then an aisle, and another 2 seats.
 Their seats are larger than the second class as there is no middle seat.

 - Business Class Seats – These are the best seats on the train and also the widest seat.
 This is like flying Business Class on an airline or maybe even a bit better than that.
 Service and the clientele in Business class are usually better.
 The configuration for the business class is 1 seat, an aisle, and then another 2 seats.

-The trains are usually crowded.
+The high-speed trains in China are usually crowded.

 When trains are fully booked, they will usually sell some standing-only tickets.
 What this ticket means is that you are not assigned a seat.

 I once had to travel 3 hours on a standing-only ticket, and we were lucky enough to finally get 1 seat for 2 people in the dining car after an hour of standing.
 It was an uncomfortable journey.
 Be aware of what it can mean for your journey if you end up with that kind of ticket.